 - Magnetic compass (only available during a workout, calibration during workout)

 - The barometric altimeter is automatically cross-calibrated by GPS within the first couple of minutes of a workout.
 Altitude can be manually calibrated from the fullscreen altitude training view.
 Altitude is corrected when reported in Polar Flow.

 Sensor support – most BLE sports sensors, STRYD and these power meters.
-Polar’s own power calculations used if STRYD present.
+Polar’s own power calculations are used if STRYD absent.
 STRYD can accept a manual calibration value.
 Polar still always automatically pairs any Polar BLE sensors you’ve used before – even if you remove them it re-pairs them.

 Try these FAQ’s – some are simplistic but other tidbits of information come under the ‘I never knew that‘ category. 😉 enjoy

 The Polar Vantage V2 is a proper triathlon tool.
 It’s probably the only proper triathlon tool that isn’t made by Garmin.
 I call it a ‘tool’ as it is designed almost entirely to match athletic needs.
 It simply doesn’t get too carried away with smart functionality (NFC, streaming music, maps) and the pursuit of ever-higher price tags.
 That said, it’s not cheap either.